 what am I doing now?

-I’ve recently launched my own consulting firm, Tessi Consulting, a management & HR consulting firm that provides digital transformation, diversity/inclusion, training, and HR outsourcing services.
+I’ve launched my own consulting firm, Tessi Consulting, a management & HR consulting firm that provides digital transformation, diversity/inclusion, training, and HR outsourcing services.

 I have completed a beta launch of my course, The Art of Great Consulting, which has been inspired by my first award-winning bestselling book, The MECE Muse.